Truth Hounds

-Truth Hounds is a human rights organization.
-It documents and investigates war crimes in Ukraine and eastern Europe.
+Truth Hounds is a human rights organization that documents and investigates war crimes in Ukraine and eastern Europe.
 It was awarded the Andrei Sakharov Freedom Award in 2023.

 Since its founding, Truth Hounds has conducted over 260 field missions, identified more than 200 suspects in international crimes, and carried out 55 in-depth investigations.
 The organization aims to pursue truth, hold perpetrators accountable, and provide expert evidence to support justice.

+In 2025, Truth Hounds was designated as an 'undesirable organization' in Russia.